Sixers struggle historically from deep in Game 1 loss

 Yet, when you shoot 17% 3 PT (6/34) – you really take yourself out of the conversation to pull an upset.

-The shooting performance from deep is the second-worst in Sixers playoff history.
+The shooting performance from deep is the second-worst in the Sixers’ playoff history.

 James Harden collected only four points in the second half on 1/4 shooting as the top-seeded Heat ran away with things to a 106-92 victory.